kprobst-fhooe/hgbtheses/README.md

 ### Content / Structure

 - Is the problem clearly formulated?
-Is the work based on a clear research question?
+Is the work based on a cxlear research question?
 - Is the goal of the work (“contribution”) clearly articulated? e.g. design guidelines / recommendations / considerations based on analysis and/or user study, prototype, design concepts…
 - Is the current state of knowledge on the research subject (“related work”) taken into account?
   * up-to-date, representative references (preferably peer-reviewed formats such as scientific papers, journal articles, books)